manimino/criu-rogue/README.md

 # Rogue snapshotting using CRIU

 Rogue is a difficult, [unfair](img/unfair.png) game.
 And if you die, that's it, game over.

-Many hours lost.
-And you can't save your game in Rogue.†
+You can't save your game in Rogue, so your hours are just lost.†

 ![rogue game over screen](img/dead_screen.png)

-But - if you can suspend the running process into files that you _can_ copy, that gives you a save feature.
+But - if you can suspend the running process into files using CRIU, that gives you a save feature.

 Forget save / load, just snapshot the whole process!

-This repo demonstrates using CRIU to snapshot a Rogue docker.
+This repo demonstrates using [CRIU](https://criu.org/Main_Page) to snapshot Rogue.

 ## Usage